charmed-kubernetes/layer-etcd/README.md

 # Known Limitations

 #### Loss of PKI warning
-If you destroy the leader - identified with the `*` text prepended to the unit id: all TLS pki will be lost.
+If you destroy the leader - identified with the `(leader)` text prepended to any status messages: all TLS pki will be lost.
 No PKI migration occurs outside of the units requesting and registering the certificates.

-You have been warned.
+> Important:  Mismanaging this configuration will result in locking yourself
+> out of the cluster, and can potentially break existing deployments in very
+> strange ways relating to x509 validation of certificates, which affects both
+> servers and clients.

-#### TLS Defaults Warning
+#### TLS Defaults Warning (for trusty etcd charm users)
-Additionally, this charm breaks with no backwords compat/upgrade path at the trusty/xenial series boundary.
+Additionally, this charm breaks with no backwards compat/upgrade path at the Trusty/Xenial series boundary.
 Xenial forward will enable TLS by default.
 This is an incompatible break due to the nature of peer relationships, and how the certificates are generated/passed off.

-To migrate from trusty to xenial, the operator will be responsible for deploying the xenial etcd cluster, then issuing an etcd data dump on the trusty series, and importing that data into the new cluster.
+To migrate from Trusty to Xenial, the operator will be responsible for deploying the Xenial etcd cluster, then issuing an etcd data dump on the trusty series, and importing that data into the new cluster.
 This can be performed on a single node due to the nature of how replicas work in Etcd.